 Although there are limited efficacy and safety outcome data, both the FDA and EMA have approved reduced doses of apixaban, edoxaban and rivaroxaban in patients with an eGFR 15-30 mL/min; the FDA has also approved the use of a specific low dose dabigatran (75 mg bid), based solely on pharmacokinetic data, for these patients (Table 5).

 In patients with CKD stage 5 and AF, there is no RCT-derived evidence that OAT has a favourable benefit–risk ratio.
-In this context, the 2016 ESC did not provide specific recommendations regarding anticoagulation in HD, underlining the absence of RCTs for both VKAs and DOACs, and the contradictory results of observational studies reporting stroke prevalence.
+In this context, the EHRA did not provide specific recommendations regarding anticoagulation in HD, underlining the absence of RCTs for both VKAs and DOACs, and the contradictory results of observational studies reporting stroke prevalence.
 The KDIGO recommendations (2018) concluded that there is insufficient high-quality evidence to recommend VKAs for prevention of stroke in CKD stage 5 patients with AF, especially when balancing the significant risks of bleeding, accelerated vascular calcification, and calcific uremic arteriopathy associated with VKA therapy.
 Most recently, there was an updated 2019 AHA/ACC/HRS focused update guideline for the management of patients with AF; in this report there was a soft recommendation for using OAT with either warfarin or low-dose apixaban with the caveat “but further study is warranted” (5).

 No RCTs, but what about Registries and Regulators?